List of The Adventures of Tintin characters: Trickler

 Mr. R.W.
 Trickler is an unscrupulous American businessman in The Broken Ear who represents General American Oil in the South American republic of San Theodoros.
 Trickler attempts to engineer a war in order for San Theodoros to seize total control of the supposedly oil-rich Gran Chapo region from neighbouring Nuevo-Rico and hand it over to his company.
 He further seeks to profit even more through the sale of arms by his associate Basil Bazarov to both countries.

 Trickler tries unsuccessfully to bribe Tintin into convincing General Alcazar to start a war against Nuevo-Rico.
 When that fails, he tries to have Tintin assassinated and bribes Alcazar in person, then has Tintin framed as a spy and nearly executed.
 At the end of the adventure, it turns out the Gran Chapo region has no trace of oil.

 He appears anonymously in The Calculus Affair (page 47), staying in hotel Zsnorr; presumably he is in arms traffic.

 In the unfinished adventure Tintin and Alph-Art, Haddock and Tintin visit Bianca Castafiore at an island villa.
 There they meet a number of guests, including Mr. Trickler; "Director of an important oil company", Castafiore says.

+Tom

+Tom is working with Al Capone to kill Tintin in Tintin in the Congo.
+He is later eaten by crocodiles.
+Tintin then impersonates him to catch Gibbons.

 Unnamed magpie

 An unnamed magpie is the main "antagonist" and first character seen (page 1, frame 1) in The Castafiore Emerald, Hergé's third-last adventure.
 Magpies are known for stealing shiny things and keeping them in their nests for decoration, and this magpie stole various items such as Irma's precious golden scissors and Bianca Castafiore's emerald given to her by the Maharaja of Gaipajama.

-Tintin expert Michael Farr pointed out, "Even the The Castafiore Emerald has a culpable magpie."
+Tintin expert Michael Farr pointed out, "Even The Castafiore Emerald has a culpable magpie."

 In the end, Tintin solves the mystery of who took the emerald, but after Castafiore had left.
 So, he gave it to Thomson and Thompson.
 Later, it is seen that Thompson and Thomson have lost the emerald.